 You can use a capital campaign to renovate or build new facilities, fund special projects requiring capital investment, build capacity, and increase endowment.
 Campaigns invite donors to make special gifts over and above the recurring, annual operating gifts they make to an organization.
 Most nonprofits conduct a capital campaign every 10 to 15 years.

-Jump to any section to learn more about capital campaigns:
+Quick Links — Use the links below to learn more about capital campaigns:

 - Capital Campaign Basics